mghalix/Bank-System/README.md

 # Bank-System
-This project is purely based on OOP and File Organization in replacement of databases
+This project is purely based on OOP and File Organization in place of databases